leslzine/dataviz101/assignment2.md

 #### Visualization Description

-Below we see three paned charts:
+Below we see three paned bar charts:

 * Consultations Given
+* Classes Taught
-*
+* Reference Questions Answered

+A 1-3 colored bar represents each month of the year 2017, and the colors correspond to role: communications, personal librarian, and zine librarian.
+Each chart is crossed with an average line, to help the reader see which months are busier and less busy than usual.

 ### The Data: Visualized